bertofurth/Seagate-Central-Tips/README.md

 the severe security issues with the old SMBv1.0 protocol and allows modern security conscious clients like Windows 10 to connect seamlessly to the Seagate Central.
-This project also provides and easy method to restore su/root access on a Seagate Central device.
+This project also provides an easy method to restore su/root access on a Seagate Central device.

 ### Seagate-Central-Slot-In-v5.x-Kernel